dbaarda/workspace-tools/3DPrinting/BridgeExtrusion.md

 the following conversions and assume it just reduces spacing.

 In `LayerRegion.cpp`, `LayerRegion::bridging_flow(FlowRole role, bool
-thick_bridge)` returns different flows for legacy vs thick bridge mode.
+thick_bridge)` returns different flows for thin vs thick bridge mode.
 For thick bridges it returns `Flow::bridging_flow()` with a diameter scaled by sqrt of the `bridge_flow` setting.
-For legacy bridges it calls `Flow::with_flow_ratio()` to return a non-bridging solid infill flow adjusted by the `bridge_flow` setting to give the required area.
+For thin bridges it calls `Flow::with_flow_ratio()` to return a non-bridging solid infill flow adjusted by the `bridge_flow` setting to give the required area.